What types of compensation can I recover in an Oregon car or motor vehicle accident case?

 In summary, Oregon's PIP insurance is a crucial safety net for car, truck, or motorcycle accident policyholders.
 It provides immediate financial support for medical expenses and lost wages without requiring proof of fault.
 However, individuals must pursue compensation from at-fault parties to recover and protect their rights after an accident fully.

-What types of compensation can I recover in an Oregon personal injury case?
+What compensation can I recover in an Oregon personal injury case?

 In Oregon, victims of personal injury cases have the right to pursue compensation for the harm they have suffered due to another party's negligence or intentional conduct.
 The specific types of compensation that may be available in a given case will depend on the unique circumstances and facts surrounding that particular incident.
 However, several general categories of damages recognized under Oregon law can potentially be recovered in personal injury cases.